 For decades, millions of Americans have taken Zantac (ranitidine) to help with heartburn, indigestion, and other gastrointestinal complaints, both as an over-the-counter drug and in prescription form.
 However, evidence has recently surfaced that ranitidine can develop dangerous levels of N-nitrosodimethylamine (NDMA) after exposure to heat, prompting the FDA to request that all manufacturers withdraw ranitidine medications from the market.

 NDMA is defined as a probable carcinogen – and it poses a serious threat to human health when taken in large amounts over a period of time.
-If you believe that you or a loved one have been diagnosed with cancer due to taking contaminated Zantac, our Memphis Zantac injury lawyers at Gatti, Keltner, Bienvenu & Montesi, PLC, can help you with the process of filing a defective drug lawsuit against the responsible manufacturer.
+If you believe that you or a loved one have been diagnosed with cancer due to taking contaminated Zantac, our Memphis dangerous drug lawyers at Gatti, Keltner, Bienvenu & Montesi, PLC, can help you with the process of filing a personal injury lawsuit against the responsible manufacturer.